If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 You can go with a thick wool blanket but I prefer an all-weather reflective emergency blanket.

-These blankets are made with a heat-reflective internal layer that helps trap the body heat you’re generating.
+These blankets are made with a heat-reflective internal layer to trap the body heat you’re generating.

 Keeping you warmer, and longer.